 Below, we’re going over the most common side effects of drinking too much coffee so you can decide if that third latte you’ve been dreaming of all afternoon is a good idea.

-Caffeine is a stimulant, so it stands to reason that too much caffeine can cause anxious or stressed feelings.
-The anxiety that can come from drinking too much coffee is backed by science, and it’s a direct result of caffeine’s effect on your hormones.
+Caffeine is a stimulant, so it stands to reason that too much of it can cause anxious or stressed feelings.
+The anxiety that can potentially come from drinking too much coffee is backed by science, and it’s a direct result of caffeine’s effect on your hormones.

 According to this research study, caffeine causes an increase in the amount of adrenaline your body produces.
 Adrenaline is the hormone that is responsible for the “fight or flight” mechanism and prepares us for action.
 When adrenaline levels increase after coffee consumption, your body experiences the same kind of anxiety that would typically lead us to run from a threat or fight back.

 2. Inability to Sleep

 If you’ve ever indulged in some late afternoon or evening coffee, you’ve probably noticed that it caused difficulty falling asleep or staying asleep.
 This effect is also backed by science, and research shows that caffeine can affect our sleep in two ways.

 According to this research article, caffeine is a stimulant that causes wakefulness and difficulty falling asleep in humans.
 In healthy adults, caffeine extends the time it takes to fall asleep.
 Because caffeine stays in your system for up to 9 hours, according to this study, even late morning coffee can cause sleep problems.

 Second, consuming too much caffeine often leads to difficulty staying asleep, as this study concluded.